Forehead Lift Surgery

 Whether you are having surgery for functional or cosmetic reasons, your choice of a qualified facial plastic surgeon is of paramount importance.
 During the consultation, , the surgeon will examine your facial structure, the condition of your skin, and your hairline in order to decide where incisions should be made.
 A thorough medical history will be obtained so that your surgeon can consider any medical conditions that may heighten surgical risks.
 A detailed description of the procedure will also include a discussion of risk involved.

-After the decision to proceed with surgery is made, the surgeon will describe the technique indicated, the type of anesthesia, the surgical facility, any additional surgery, and the risks and costs.
+After the decision to proceed with forehead lift surgery is made, our Georgia forehead lift surgeons will describe the technique indicated, the type of anesthesia, the surgical facility, any additional surgery, and the risks and costs.

 The main difference among the various options for forehead lifting consists of the placement of the incision.